Pruned cellular free resolutions of monomial ideals: Pruning the Taylor resolution

 \subsection{A simplicial free resolution}

-The cellular complex $X_{\cA_P}$ in Theorem \ref{T1} may not be simplicial, that is, it may not satisfy the property that given $\tau \in X_{\cA_P}$ then $\sigma\in X_{\cA_P}$ for any $\sigma \leq \tau$.
-In other words, the pruned free resolution $\mathbb{F}_{\bullet}^{(X_{\cA_P},gr)}$ obtained in Corollary \ref{C1} is cellular but it may not be simplicial.
-If we choose carefully the edges that we prune in Algorithm \ref{alg1} in order to preserve this property, we will obtain a simplicial free resolution of $R/I$ that, in general, will be bigger than the one in Corollary \ref{C1}.
+If $\cA_P$ is the output of Algorithm \ref{alg1}, the cellular complex $X_{\cA_P}$ may not be simplicial, that is, it may not satisfy the property that given $\tau \in X_{\cA_P}$, then $\sigma\in X_{\cA_P}$ for any $\sigma \leq \tau$.
+In other words, the pruned free resolution $\mathbb{F}_{\bullet}^{(X_{\cA_P},gr)}$ obtained in Theorem \ref{T1} is always cellular but it may not be simplicial.
+If we choose carefully the edges that we prune in Algorithm \ref{alg1} in order to preserve this property, we will obtain a simplicial free resolution of $R/I$ that will be bigger, in general, than the one in Theorem \ref{T1}.

 2mm